How to Choose a Backpacking Stove

 The plotted gas stove line can cause some confusion and may need some explaining.
 Fuel packing is incremental, dependant of the number of canisters you decide to pack.
 The large positive jumps represent the point at which you must add another canister, making the total average weight increase at that point.
 The decreasing slope shows that the average daily weight actually decreases as you use more fuel.
 Example - if a canister is good for 16 days, the average weight for a two day trip would be higher (you return with an almost full canister and stove) than with a 16 day trip (you come back with just the stove), and a 17 day trip would have a much higher daily average than either, as you would need a second or larger canister.

-Note - fuel efficiencies are given as rough estimates and they can very drastically with various homemade systems and personal experience with these stoves.
+Note - fuel efficiencies are given as rough estimates and they can very significantly between various homemade systems and personal use and experience with these stoves.

 Interpretation -